AsheUrban/Dine-Together/README.md

 * _Could not address access-control-allow-orgin header required error.
 See AltApproach branch._
 * _CORs extention would allow me to "access" the API but then blocked firebase -- Google wants CORs enabled!_
 * _By time I discovered the React Google Places API, I was out of time for this project._

+_Because of the challenges faced during the building of this project, an MVP was not reached._

 ## Setup/Installation Requirements